We are residential leasehold specialists, and our expertise is recognised by the Association of Leasehold Enfranchisement Practitioners (ALEP).

-|Should you have any questions concerning leasehold property, call our leasehold property solicitors on 01225 462871, or email them.
-Alternatively, please complete the Contact Form at the foot of this page.
+Contact our leasehold team on 01225 462871, or complete the Contact Form at the foot of this page.

 “I would like to thank you for your expertise and speed [in the recent matter].
 We are relieved that it did not have to go any further.”
 HT

 “May I convey my very many thanks for everything you have all done to bring this unfortunate situation to a close.”
 AS